Big City Family Fun

 Sarabeth’s

 A mainstay for brunch, Sarabeth’s offers a popular menu with savory and sweet items along with salads, burgers and more, including cocktails.
 The dinner must is more upscale with options like steak frites.
-Outdoor dining available overlooking the park.
+Outdoor dining is available overlooking the park.

 Located at 40 Central Park South.
 Reservation accepted.